tmurakami/mockito4k/README.md

 ```

 Applying `ArgumentCaptor#capture()` to a function that does not accept null will throw an `IllegalStateException` with the message `xxx.capture() must not be null`.
-To avoid it, use `capture` extension function instead.
+To avoid it, use `capture` function instead.

 ```kotlin
 mock.doSomething(capture(captor))